Machine Learning Terms and Methods

 Objective Function

 The mathematical formula or metric that a model aims to optimize.
-For example, the objective function for linear regression is usually squared loss.
+For example, the objective function for linear regressionarrow-up-right is usually squared lossarrow-up-right.
 Therefore, when training a linear regression model, the goal is to minimize squared loss.

 In some cases, the goal is to maximize the objective function.
 For example, if the objective function is accuracy, the goal is to maximize accuracy.